TRT Global - Israel attacks Iran's 'nuclear and military sites', kills army chief and IRGC head

 And Salami was a key figure in Iran's military leadership and one of the most prominent commanders within the Revolutionary Guard Corps (or IRGC).

-General Gholam Ali Rashid, deputy commander of army and nuclear scientists Fereydoun Abbasi, Mohammad Mahdi, Abdolhamid Minoucher and Ahmadreza Zolfaqari were also killed in the attacks, Iranian state media reported.
+General Gholam Ali Rashid, deputy commander of army and nuclear scientists Fereydoun Abbasi, Mohammad Mahdi and Ahmad Reza Zolfaqar were also killed in the attacks, Iranian state media reported.

 "Loud explosions being heard in different locations of the capital Tehran," state TV reported, saying many people, including civilians, were killed in the attacks.